conchlin/boswell/README.md

 If you would like to use the old odinms scripting style you can find that in the `odinms-scripting` branch or in the project Releases.

+Documentation on how to write these new scripts can be found [here](https://github.com/conchlin/boswell/tree/main/scripts).

 -------------------------------------------------------------------

 ## Requirements/Dependencies